-You must restart the message handler after making any changes to this configuration file.
+You must restart the Message Handler component after making any changes to this configuration file.

 The ruleset-default parameter is a default ruleset for pattern matching.
 See the table for the descriptions of each rule element.

 Configuring the Message Sources